Hariniha/Hariniha/README.md

 <h1 align="center">Hey there 👋, I'm Harini Priya</h1>

 <h3 align="center">
-I'm a Full Stack developer in ReactJS and Tailwind CSS.
-Additionally, I've been extending my skill set to include blockchain development, enabling me to create innovative decentralized applications (dApps) and contribute to the evolving landscape of blockchain technology.
+I’m a Full Stack Developer specializing in ReactJS and Tailwind CSS.
+Additionally, I’ve been extending my skill set to include blockchain development, enabling me to create innovative decentralized applications (dApps) and contribute to the evolving landscape of blockchain technology.
+Alongside my technical journey, I also serve as a LazAI Dev Ambassador and an active HerDAO contributor, where I collaborate with global communities to drive innovation, inclusivity, and impact within the Web3 ecosystem.
 </h3>

 <h4>